planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 - By setting styling rules that filter based on a given field (in our case, the type of road)
 - By splitting the layer in several files, so that it acts as a prefiltering, and then having different scales of rendering for each of them.

 The first solution is more practical and generally better, but might degrade performance in certain cases.
 We have already mentioned that shapefiles do not allow indexing of attributes, so filtering based on them is not an efficient operation.
-Using a database is crearly better in this case, but if for some reason you should use shapefiles, a bit of data preparation can replace the more efficient indexing capabilities of the database.
+Using a database is clearly better in this case, but if for some reason you should use shapefiles, a bit of data preparation can replace the more efficient indexing capabilities of the database.
 Once again, we will use ``ogr2ogr`` to do it.
 The ``-sql`` modifier allows to get the result of an SQL query into a new file, so it can be used for this task.

 Type the next line into your console.